ryan-l-robinson/theology.ryanrobinson.ca/README.md

 ## TODO

-- Remove feed from top menu.
-It's in the footer instead.
 - Posts overall list: add pagination to view posts in blocks of 20 or so at a time instead of all at once.
 - Individual post display: show the description at the top, in a separately styled box, as a brief overview.
 - Add another taxonomy, like tags but for specific series of posts.
 Add corresponding sidebar block that only shows up on posts with a series and shows all others in that series, in order.